Alvarezsauroidea: Hand morphology and dietary shift

+In contrast to the digit reduction of the hand of derived alvarezsauroid to a claw used for digging, Haplocheirus was still able to grab things.
+However, Haplocheirus already shows the enlargement of the second manual digit.
+Important data on the evolution of the alvarezsauroid hand is also provided by the basal parvicursorine Linhenykus.
+Another difference between Alvarezsauridae and Haplocheirus is the dentition.
+While alvarezsauroids show a simplified homogenous dentition, Haplocheirus on the other side possesses recurved serrated teeth.
+The dentition of Haplocheirus and their basal phylogenetic position, suggest that carnivory was the primitive condition for the clade.
+Furthermore, Haplocheirus possesses more teeth on the maxilla than other alvarezsauroids.

+In 2025, Wang and colleagues identified hard tissue debris and possible soft tissues in the intestinal contents of the Bannykus holotype (represented by the yellowish conglomerate) based on scanning electron microscopy, which was consistent with further Raman spectroscopy analysis that detected "characteristic peaks indicative of bone-derived material", suggesting that Bannykus probably had a carnivorous diet.
+The authors concluded that both the forelimb reduction and the dietary shift from carnivory to probably insectivory among alvarezsaurians occurred later in their evolution.

 Classification

 The phylogenetic placement of Alvarezsauroidea is still unclear.
 At first, they were interpreted as a sister group of Avialae (birds) or nested within the group Avialae and considered to be flightless birds, because they share many morphological characteristics with them, such as a loosely sutured skull, a keeled sternum, fused wrist elements, and a posteriorly directed pubis.
 But this association was reevaluated after the discovery of the primitive forms like Haplocheirus, Patagonykus and Alvarezsaurus, which do not show all bird-like features as the first discovered species Mononykus and Shuvuuia.
 This shows that bird-like characteristics were developed multiple times within the Maniraptora.
 Furthermore, the Alvarezsauroidea had simplified homogenous dentition, convergent with that of some extant insectivorous mammals.
-More recently, they have been placed within the Coelurosauria basal to the Maniraptora or as a sister taxa of Ornithomimosauria within the Ornithomimiformes.
+More recently, they have been placed within the Coelurosauria basal to the Maniraptora or as a sister taxon of Ornithomimosauria within the Ornithomimiformes.

-The cladogram below is based on Choniere et al. (2010).
+The cladogram below is the latest and most comprehensive analysis of alvarezsaurian evolution, following Meso et al. (2024).